virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 ## Virtual Labs Bug Management Workflow

 When a Virtual Lab user reports a bug through the bug reporting tool, it is automatically logged as an issue in the [GitHub Bug Tracker](https://github.com/virtual-labs/bugs-virtual-labs/issues).
-Each bug is assigned an Institute Label corresponding to the lab’s developing institute.
+Each bug is assigned an **Institute Label** corresponding to the institute responsible for developing the lab.

-Please note that once a bug is filed and logged, it is treated as a GitHub issue.
-Assigning the issue to a developer's GitHub ID is recommended, as the `bugs-virtual-labs` repository is public.
-Familiarity with [GitHub issue management](https://docs.github.com/en/issues) is essential.
-For guidance, refer to the following GitHub documentation:
+Since all reported bugs are managed as GitHub issues, developers require **triage access** to the `bugs-virtual-labs` repository before they can assign issues, apply labels, or add comments.
+If you are setting up bug management for the first time, begin by requesting repository access as described in **Step 1** below.

+Once you have the required permissions, you can monitor, analyze, assign, and resolve bugs for your institute using GitHub's issue management features.
+If you are unfamiliar with GitHub Issues, the following documentation will help you understand the basic workflows before proceeding:

 - [Assigning Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users)
 - [Managing Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels)
 - [Commenting on Issues](https://docs.github.com/en/actions/use-cases-and-examples/project-management/commenting-on-an-issue-when-a-label-is-added)

-Developers should follow these steps to view, analyze, and resolve the bugs for their respective institutes, ensuring the availability of high-quality labs.
+Follow the steps below to obtain access, monitor reported bugs, and manage their resolution for your institute, ensuring the availability of high-quality Virtual Labs.

 ### Step 1.
-Monitor Logged Bugs
+Obtain Access and Monitor Logged Bugs

-- Access requests for bug repositories for each institute can be found [here](https://github.com/virtual-labs/engineers-forum/issues?q=is%3Aissue+is%3Aopen+%22Bug+Repository+Access+Request+for%22).
-If you need access, request the triage access by commenting your GitHub Details on the corresponding institute's access request issue.
-For instance, refer to the [bug repository access request for IITH](https://github.com/virtual-labs/engineers-forum/issues/984)
+- Repository access requests for each institute are available [here](https://github.com/virtual-labs/engineers-forum/issues?q=is%3Aissue+is%3Aopen+%22Bug+Repository+Access+Request+for%22).
+If you do not already have access, comment with your GitHub details on your institute's corresponding access request issue.
+For example, see the [Bug Repository Access Request for IITH](https://github.com/virtual-labs/engineers-forum/issues/984).

+- The **Institute Developer Lead** is responsible for managing developer access to the bug repository.
+Whenever a new developer joins the institute's Virtual Labs team, the Institute Developer Lead should request repository access for them.
+Similarly, if a developer leaves the team, the Institute Developer Lead should submit a request to remove their access from the bug repository.

-- Once your request is approved, you will receive triage permissions, enabling you to label, assign, and comment on issues.
+- Once your request is approved, you will receive **triage** permissions for the `bugs-virtual-labs` repository.
+These permissions allow you to assign issues, apply labels, and comment on them.

-- Filter bugs by your institute to view relevant issues.
+- After obtaining access, filter issues using your institute's label to view and monitor bugs reported for the Virtual Labs developed by your institute.

 #### Bug Analytics Dashboard